aganse/py_tf2_gpu_dock_mlflow/README.md

 # py_tf2_gpu_dock_mlflow
+_*Get new Tensorflow/GPU models running quickly, and logging in MLflow, without installing anything new on your host system.*_
 An example Python/Tensorflow2 model using GPU and MLflow in a docker container.
 Python3, Tensorflow2, and the NVidia/GPU handling are entirely in the container;
 the host system only needs the Nvidia driver and Docker installed.
 An MLflow